zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-basic-query.md

 ## Load a Single Entity

-The following example load a single record from `Customers` table based on `CustomerId`.
+The following example loads a single record from `Customers` table based on `CustomerId`.

 ```csharp
 using (var context = new MyContext())